mananchawla2005/myblog/src/blog/intro-to-vuepress.md

 ```js
 npm run build
 ```
-and deploy it on any static website hosting paas like github pages netlify vercel gitlab etc.
+and deploy it on any static website hosting paas like github pages netlify vercel gitlab etc. Thankyou.

 <social-share :networks="['facebook', 'twitter']"/>